CLOSER-Cohorts/archivist-utilities/README.md

 # archivist-utilities

-This is a tool that implements the functionality described at https://wiki.ucl.ac.uk/display/CTTEAM/Mappings, where there is also a link to the Excel template to use.
+This is a tool that implements the functionality described at https://wiki.ucl.ac.uk/display/CTTEAM/Mappings, where there is also a link to an Excel template conforming to the structure required for input files to this archivist mappings generator.

 The tool is accessible at https://closer-cohorts.github.io/archivist-utilities/